Here's what you need to know about the Chauvin trial closing arguments, deliberations and verdict

 (CNN)Court began Monday morning in the State v.
-Derek Chauvin trial at around 10 a.m.
-ET., in a Hennepin County Courtroom in Minneapolis.
+Derek Chauvin at around 10 a.m.
+ET in a Hennepin County Courtroom in Minneapolis.

-After Judge Peter Cahill gave instructions, prosecutor Steve Schleicher delivered the closing argument for the State of Minnesota.
-Prosecuting attorney Steve Schleicher wrapped up the state's closing argument.
+After Judge Peter Cahill gave instructions, prosecutor Steve Schleicher delivered the closing argument for the state of Minnesota.

-Eric Nelson is making the closing argument for the defense on why Derek Chauvin should be acquitted.
+Eric Nelson is now making the closing argument for the defense on why Chauvin should be acquitted.

 Jury will be fully sequestered starting Monday

-According to a November 4 order from Cahill, jurors will be fully sequestered during deliberation.
+According to a November 4 order from Cahill, jurors will be fully sequestered during their deliberations.

-The jury will remain sequestered in a hotel at night.
-Deputies from Hennepin County Sherriff's Office will supervise the jury while they are sequestered.
+Deputies from the Hennepin County Sherriff's Office will supervise the jury while they are sequestered.

 Jurors will be allowed to use electronic devices to contact family members "as long as jurors continue to avoid discussion of the trial," according to the order.